HomeMy WebLinkAbout1934-01-16 475

 requested to investigate the records and report to the

-Board any action taken relative to these violations.
+Board any action taken relative to these violations .

-Lexington Board of Selectmen,
+Lexington Board of Selectmen, violations

-The following; is a brief
+The following is a brief report of the committee which

-was appointed to Investigate
+was appointed to investigate apparent violations of the

-Zoning Law.
+Zoning Law

-complete survey of every street in the Town.
-It has drawn
+complete survey of every street in the Town It has drawn

 upon the knowledge of the individual members of the com-